zitadel/zitadel/docs/docs/concepts/eventstore/overview.md

 ### Aggregate

 An aggregate consist of multiple events.
 All events together in will lead to the current state of the aggregate.
 The aggregate can be compared with an object or a resources.
+Aggregates define transaction boundaries.

 ### Projections